 The Ari teaches that the Spiritual power revealed in the universe during Passover can free us from slavery.
 The name Passover should be read as Pe Sah (Pe = Mouth; Sah = Say).
 “Sah” has the numerical value of – 68, which is also Haim (life), suggesting that reading the Haggadah (by mouth) to draw the force of life in order to be able to break from slavery to freedom.
 That is the true meaning of saying a person must see himself as if he came out of Egypt, through Leil Ha”Seder everyone should have their own Exodus, separating from his ego and connecting to the light and attributes of the Creator.
 This is real freedom.

-Hamets (leaven) Examination
+Hamets (leaven) Checking

 The Zohar teaches us that leaven represents the evil inclination, pride and ego.
 Flour absorbs the water into it (symbolizing our selfish desires) and then will rise and grow like a bad ego that causes us to rise over others.

 The attributes that the leaven symbolizes are actually the prison in which we are trapped, unable to open up to people, love, ideas, renewal and growth.
 The real freedom is defined as the ability to locate and identify the leaven within us and get rid of it, and that is the true meaning of cleaning our house – physical action with a spiritual intention that have a spiritual result, internal cleaning, as well as empowering and exit from slavery to freedom.

 This meaning is also reflected in the ritual of the Checking of the Hamets (leaven) on the night before Passover.
 This examination completes the process of identification, isolation and removal of the Hamets inside us.
 Therefore, the checking is done in complete darkness and with the light of a candle.
 The candle is always used as a connection to a spiritual essence that is beyond the senses and logic (such as meditation candle, memorial candle, Holiday candle, Shabbat candles).